timcassell/ProtoPromise/Docs/Guides/combine-async-operations.md

 # Combining Multiple Async Operations

+Note: It is recommended to use [Structured Concurrency Groups](structured-concurrency.md) instead of these methods.

 ## All

 The `All` function combines multiple async operations that are currently running.
 It converts a collection of promises or a variable length parameter list of promises into a single promise, and if those promises are non-void, it yields a list containing the results of those promises in the same order.